How to Add a Page in Word

 Q. How do I add a cover page in Word?

 A. To add a cover page, go to the “Insert” tab, click “Cover Page,” and choose a design you like.
-This will create a styled first page for your document.
+This action will create a styled first page for your document.

 Q. Is there a way to add multiple pages at once?